Ensono/amido.github.io/docs/testing.md

 ### Pact Stub Service

 Pact contracts are easily turned into locally running API stubs.
-They are great for using as a simple service to run integration tests against, whether with Jest, or with Cypress.
-This ensures that you can test your application without hitting the actual endpoint, and ensures the same response everytime, without duplicating mock definitions.
+They are great for use as a simple service to run integration tests against, whether with Jest, or with Cypress.
+This ensures that you can test your application without hitting the actual endpoint, and ensures the same response every time, without duplicating mock definitions.

 If gives the consumer confidence that if the contract tests are passing with the